 All we need to know about the paper stock is whether it is coated or uncoated.
 Books can be printed on either.
 The endpapers of a hardcover book are usually printed on uncoated stock, but not always.
 Ask us, or take a look at the quote we’ve provided.

-There are different InDesign library options that can be selected in the swatch palette.
-When printing on press, go to the swatch palette and select “New Color Swatch” from the pull down menu.
+There are different InDesign library options that can be selected in the swatches palette.
+When printing on press, go to the swatches palette and select “New Color Swatch” from the pull down menu.
 But, wait — there is more — a lot more!